-Protective effect of Curcumin, the active principle of turmeric (Curcuma longa) in haloperidol-induced orofacial dyskinesia and associated behavioural, biochemical and neurochemical changes in rat brain.
+Protective effect of curcumin, the active principle of turmeric (Curcuma longa) in Haloperidol-induced orofacial dyskinesia and associated behavioral, biochemical and neurochemical changes in rat brain